 How does it work?

-During the procedure, a trained clinician fills a syringe with the medical adhesive, which is inserted into the VenaSeal™ closure system’s dispensing gun that is attached to a catheter.
+During the procedure, one of our Vein Guys™ physicians fills a syringe with the medical adhesive, which is inserted into the VenaSeal™ closure system’s dispensing gun that is attached to a catheter.
 The catheter is advanced into the diseased vein under ultrasound guidance.
 The catheter is placed in specific areas along the diseased vein and the clinician conducts a series of trigger pulls to deliver the medical adhesive.
 Compression is applied to the leg during the procedure.

 How quickly can patients return to normal activities post-procedure?